How Two Acclaimed Theorists Laid Groundwork for PXT Select

 “PXT Select” is a trademark of John Wiley & Sons, Inc.

-Avoid 5 Management Mistakes with the DiSC® Profile
+Avoid 5 Management Mistakes by using the DiSC® Profile

 Whether you are a veteran or new to the managing scene, anyone that deals with running a team know that managing people is no simple task.
 More than 60% of new managers fail within the first year and over 70% report they do not get what they need to be successful in their role.